 Are there any cultural aspects to consider?

-North Africa and to some extent, West African countries business practices have been greatly influenced by French culture and emphasize courtesy and a degree of formality.
-English-speaking West African countries are less formal and have similar business culture to Sweden.
-In both regions, who you know is more important than what you know, so it is important to cultivate contacts and networks to assist you.
+Business practices have been greatly influenced by French culture, emphasising courtesy and a degree of formality.
+Legal and banking systems in Morocco is a combination of French, Spanish and Islamic law, which can be a new environment to navigate for Swedish companies.
+Who you know can be more important than what you know, it is therefore important to cultivate contacts and networks to assist you.
 Companies also prefer to do business with those they know and respect, hence a long-term approach and market presence is key to success in these regions.
 Finding the right partners and stakeholders to engage and do business with is crucial to success.